The EU Deforestation Regulation (EUDR) - What companies need to know

 EUDR from when? - The deadlines for implementation

 The EU Deforestation Regulation was originally due to come into force on December 30, 2024.
 However, after months of criticism, the EU Commission has decided to postpone the regulation by one year.
-If the EU Parliament and the member states agree, the EUDR will come into force on December 30, 2025 for large companies and on June 30, 2026 for micro and small companies.
+The EUDR will come into force on December 30, 2025 for large companies and on June 30, 2026 for micro and small companies.
 From then on, only products that meet the requirements of the EU Deforestation Regulation may be sold.

 EUDR - Who is affected?